What is a Company Voluntary Arrangement and the ‘CVA’ Process?

 This procedure can be adopted by directors who want to ring-fence any historic debts, allowing the limited company to trade on, as normal.
-A CVA is used when:
+A company may be eligible for a CVA when:

-- A company, which has a great deal of debt, proves that it is still viable for trading (the company must show that it will have enough capital in the future to cover the debts).
+- The company can prove to the Insolvency Practitioner that it is still viable as a ‘going concern’ (the company must show that it will have enough capital in the future to cover the debts whilst remaining profitable).

 The Insolvency Act 2000 makes a provision for companies with a smaller turnover (less than 5.7 million) to obtain a moratorium during the period running up to a CVA, so they can get the company affairs in order while keeping creditors at bay.
 Before this was introduced by the Insolvency Act 2000, the only way of achieving this was to put the company into administration.
 A key stipulation for this to be approved is that the company must have enough money left in the coffers to continue running the business for the duration of the moratorium.

 Will it affect My Personal Credit Rating?